XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 };
 ```

-### ⚒ Adding Testnet XDC to Development Wallet
+### ⚒ Adding Testnet XDC to the Development Wallet

-Let's check our Signer's Address on Hardhat by accessing the hardhat console:
+Let's check our Signer's Address on Hardhat by accessing the Hardhat console:

 ```
 npx hardhat console --network xinfin
 ```

-If you get an error that hardhat is not installed locally and are running on a Windows OS you will need to execute:
+If you get an error that hardhat is not installed locally and is running on a Windows OS you will need to execute:

 ```
 npm install --save-dev @nomicfoundation/hardhat-toolbox